 Revenues from retail sales were \$218.1 million in fiscal 2004 (after elimination of sales to our wholesale operations), an increase of \$45.0 million, or 26%, from \$173.1 million in fiscal 2003.
-This increase is primarily a result of the acquisition-related volume increase, higher selling prices of propane due to the higher cost of propane in 2004, offset by warmer weather in fiscal 2004 as compared to fiscal 2003 in our retail areas of operations.
-In addition to retail propane sales, these revenues consist of transportation revenues, tank rentals, appliance sales and service income.
+Retail propane revenues accounted for approximately \$43.0 million of this increase with approximately \$49.3 million of this increase the result of the acquisition-related volume increase together with an increase of approximately \$13.6 million due to higher selling prices of propane due to the higher cost of propane in 2004.
+This increase was partially offset by lower sales volumes as a result of the warmer weather in fiscal 2004 as compared to fiscal 2003 in our retail areas of operations resulting in approximately \$19.9 million decrease in revenues.
+In addition to retail propane sales, these revenues consist of transportation revenues, tank rentals, appliance sales and service income with these revenues increasing by approximately \$2.0 million due to acquisitions.

 Revenues from wholesale sales were \$264.4 million (after elimination of sales to our retail operations) in fiscal 2004, an increase of \$74.1 million or 39%, from \$190.3 million in fiscal 2003.
-This increase was primarily attributable to the acquisition of our NGL business, the higher per gallon selling price of propane due to its higher cost and the volume increase generated in our wholesale propane operations.
+Approximately \$38.2 million of this increase was attributable to the acquisition of our NGL business with the volume increase generated in our wholesale propane operations accounting for an increase of approximately \$44.6 million.
+These increases were partially offset by a lower per gallon selling price of propane in our wholesale division resulting in a reduction of revenues of approximately \$8.7 million.
+The lower selling price in our wholesale division in 2004 compared to 2003 is the result of the lower cost of propane in our wholesale division in addition to competitive pressure in certain markets.